neoforged/Documentation/docs/blocks/index.md

 - `PlayerInteractEvent.LeftClickBlock` is fired.
 If the event is canceled, the pipeline moves to the "finishing" stage.
     - Note that when the event is canceled on the client, no packets are sent to the server and thus no logic runs on the server.
     - However, canceling this event on the server will still cause client code to run, which can lead to desyncs!
-- `Block#getDestroyProgress` is called and added to the internal destroy progress counter.
+- `BlockBehaviour#getDestroyProgress` is called and added to the internal destroy progress counter.
-    - `Block#getDestroyProgress` returns a float value between 0 and 1, representing how much the destroy progress counter should be increased every tick.
+    - `BlockBehaviour#getDestroyProgress` returns a float value between 0 and 1, representing how much the destroy progress counter should be increased every tick.
 - The progress overlay (cracking texture) is updated accordingly.
 - If the destroy progress is greater than 1.0 (i.e. completed, i.e. the block should be broken), the "mining" stage is exited and the "actually breaking" stage is entered.

 #### The "Actually Breaking" Stage

-- `Item#canAttackBlock` is called.
+- `Item#canDestroyBlock` is called.
 If it returns `false` (determining that the block should not be broken), the pipeline moves to the "finishing" stage.
 - `Player#canUseGameMasterBlocks` is called if the block is an instance of `GameMasterBlock`.
 This determines whether the player has the ability to destroy creative-only blocks.
 If `false`, the pipeline moves to the "finishing" stage.
 - Server-only: `Player#blockActionRestricted` is called.
 This determines whether the current player cannot break the block.
 If `true`, the pipeline moves to the "finishing" stage.
 - Server-only: `BlockEvent.BreakEvent` is fired.
-If canceled or `getExpToDrop` returns -1, the pipeline moves to the "finishing" stage.
+If canceled, the pipeline moves to the "finishing" stage.
 The initial canceled state is determined by the above three methods.
-    - Server-only: `PlayerEvent.HarvestCheck` is fired.
-If `canHarvest` returns `false` or the `BlockState` passed into the break event is null, then the initial exp for the event will be 0.
-    - Server-only: `IBlockExtension#getExpDrop` is called if `PlayerEvent.HarvestCheck#canHarvest` returns `true`.
-This value is passed to `BlockEvent.BreakEvent#getExpToDrop` to be used later in the pipeline.
+- `Block#playerWillDestroy` is called.
 - Server-only: `IBlockExtension#canHarvestBlock` is called.
 This determines whether the block can be harvested, i.e. broken with drops.
+This will be ignored if `Player#preventsBlockDrops` returns true.
+    - Server-only: `PlayerEvent.HarvestCheck` is fired if `IBlockExtension#canHarvestBlock` is not overriden without its super call.
+If `canHarvest` returns `false`, then `Block#playerDestroy` will not be called, preventing any resources or experience from dropping.
 - `IBlockExtension#onDestroyedByPlayer` is called.
 If it returns `false`, the pipeline moves to the "finishing" stage.
-In that `IBlockExtension#onDestroyedByPlayer` call:
-    - `Block#playerWillDestroy` is called.
-    - The blockstate is removed from the level via a `Level#setBlock` call with `Blocks.AIR.defaultBlockState()` as the blockstate parameter.
+    - The blockstate is removed from the level via a `Level#setBlock` call with `Blocks.AIR.defaultBlockState()` or the current logged fluid as the blockstate parameter.
         - In that `Level#setBlock` call, `Block#onRemove` is called.
-- `Block#destroy` is called.
+    - `Block#destroy` is called if `IBlockExtension#onDestroyedByPlayer` returns `true`.
-- Server-only: If the previous call to `IBlockExtension#canHarvestBlock` returned `true`, `Block#playerDestroy` is called.
+- Server-only: If the previous call to `IBlockExtension#canHarvestBlock` and `IBlockExtension#onDestroyedByPlayer` return `true`, then `Block#playerDestroy` is called.
     - Server-only: `Block#dropResources` is called.
-This determines what drops from the block when mined.
+This determines what drops from the block when mined, including experience.
         - Server-only: `BlockDropsEvent` is fired.
 If the event is canceled, then nothing is dropped when the block breaks.
 Otherwise, every `ItemEntity` in `BlockDropsEvent#getDrops` is added to the current level.
-- Server-only: `Block#popExperience` is called with the result of the previous `IBlockExtension#getExpDrop` call, if that call returned a value greater than 0.
+Additionally, `Block#popExperience` is called if `getDroppedExperience` is greater than 0.
+            - Server-only: `IBlockExtension#getExpDrop` is called, augmented by `EnchantmentHelper#processBlockExperience`.
+This is the initial value set for `BlockDropsEvent#getDroppedExperience` before potentally being modified.
+- Server-only: `PlayerDestroyItemEvent` is fired if the item used to mine the block broke at any point in the above process.

 #### Mining Speed